bencoronard/project-groundzero/service-dbm/docs/api.md

 - **DELETE /records** + query parameters: Delete records matching the specified query parameters.
 - **POST /records** + request body: Create records based on the data in the request body.
 - **PUT /records** + request body: Update records matching the specified criteria with data from the request body.

+## Future

+- Create access control after 'service-auth' microservice has been implemented